Persecution of Christians in the Roman Empire: Roman legal system

-Bryant agrees, adding that, "This situation is strikingly illustrated in the famous correspondence between Emperor Trajan (98-117) and Pliny the Younger".
-Trajan's correspondence with Pliny does indeed show that Christians were being executed for being Christian before 110 AD, yet Pliny's letters also show there was no empire–wide Roman law, making Christianity a crime, that was generally known at that time.
-Herbert Musurillo, translator and scholar of The Acts of the Christian martyrs Introduction says Ste.
+Bryant agrees, adding, "This situation is strikingly illustrated in the famous correspondence between Emperor Trajan (98-117) and Pliny the Younger".
+Trajan's correspondence with Pliny does indeed show that Christians were being executed for being Christian before AD 110, yet Pliny's letters also show there was no empire–wide Roman law, making Christianity a crime, that was generally known at that time.
+Herbert Musurillo, translator and scholar of The Acts of the Christian martyr's Introduction says Ste.
 Croix asserted the governor's special powers were all that was needed.

 Due to the informal and personality-driven nature of the Roman legal system, nothing "other than a prosecutor" (an accuser, including a member of the public, not only a holder of an official position), "a charge of Christianity, and a governor willing to punish on that charge" was required to bring a legal case against a Christian.
 Roman law was largely concerned with property rights, leaving many gaps in criminal and public law.
-Thus the process cognitio extra ordinem ("special investigation") filled the legal void left by both code and court.
+Thus the process cognition extra ordinem ("special investigation") filled the legal void left by both code and court.
 All provincial governors had the right to run trials in this way as part of their imperium in the province.

 In cognitio extra ordinem, an accuser called a delator brought before the governor an individual to be charged with a certain offense—in this case, that of being a Christian.
 This delator was prepared to act as the prosecutor for the trial, and could be rewarded with some of the accused's property if he made an adequate case or charged with calumnia (malicious prosecution) if his case was insufficient.
 If the governor agreed to hear the case—and he was free not to—he oversaw the trial from start to finish: he heard the arguments, decided on the verdict, and passed the sentence.
 Christians sometimes offered themselves up for punishment, and the hearings of such voluntary martyrs were conducted in the same way.

 More often than not, the outcome of the case was wholly subject to the governor's personal opinion.
 While some tried to rely on precedent or imperial opinion where they could, as evidenced by Pliny the Younger's letter to Trajan concerning the Christians, such guidance was often unavailable.
 In many cases months' and weeks' travel away from Rome, these governors had to make decisions about running their provinces according to their own instincts and knowledge.